The Icelandic Yule Lads and Their Mother Gryla

 Hurdaskellir | Door-Slammer

-Hurdaskellir has a modus operandi he learned from another of the oldest of horror tropes.
+Hurdaskellir has a modus operandi he learned from another of the oldest horror tropes.
 In English, his name is "Door-Slammer," and as this Yule Lad embarks on his thirteen-day journey over the festive season, it is all he intends to do.

 Until the end of the month, he would sneak from home to home, reaching the furthest ends of the Westfjords to the bustling center of Reykjavík, to break in and bang as many doors as he could in order to wake those sleeping inside.

-It is doubtless that with the high winds of Iceland’s winter and the makeshift design of many turf houses in Iceland that many a child was kept wide awake in terror over the Christmas season, fully believing that Hurðaskellir was making his rounds through their home.
+It is doubtless that with the high winds of Iceland’s winter and the makeshift design of many turf houses in Iceland many a child was kept wide awake in terror over the Christmas season, fully believing that Hurðaskellir was making his rounds through their home.

 Skyrgamur | Skyr-Gobbler

 The meals leading up to Christmas are, without a doubt, some of the best of the year.
-One can indulge in perfectly cooked poultry, nut roasts, mince pies, gingerbread men, cinnamon rolls and all manner of other treats.
+One can indulge in perfectly cooked poultry, nut roasts, mince pies, gingerbread men, cinnamon rolls, and all manner of other treats.
 This season in Iceland, however, one dish deserves an extra special mention: the delicious and creamy Skyr.

 This healthy, tasty, traditional dairy product can fairly be described as one of Iceland’s true delicacies, especially when compared to dishes such as "hakarl" (fermented shark) and "hrutspungar" (ram's testicles).